hikeventures/hikeventures.github.io/_posts/best/2015-02-10-Best-sleeping-pads.markdown

 ---

 ## Air and hand pumps / Inflators for sleeping pads.
-Some sleeping pad manufacturers also selling [air pumps][12] for their sleeping pads.
+Some sleeping pad manufacturers also selling <a href="http://amzn.to/2ePyKA0" target="_blank" rel="nofollow">air pumps</a> for their sleeping pads.
 Inflating your sleeping pad with an air pump is the most convenient way but adds to the weight of your backpack depending if you use a mechanical air pump or a plastic pump sack.

 ---